• About Us

 The Basics

-Chaparral is a semi-arid, shrub dominated association of sclerophyllous (hard-leaved), woody plants shaped by a Mediterranean-type climate (summer drought, mild, wet winters), and infrequent fires (with natural intervals between fires being 30 to 150 years or more).
-Sclerophyllous is a term coined by German botanist, Andreas F. W. Schimper in 1898.
-Referring to Mediterranean climatic regions (there are five*) in his classic 844 page Plant Geography Upon a Physiological Basis, he said, "The mild temperate districts with winter-rain and prolonged summer-drought are the home of evergreen xerophilous (dry-loving) woody plants, which, owing to the stiffness of their thick, leathery leaves, may be termed sclerophyllous woody plants."
+The term sclerophyllous was coined by German botanist Andreas F. W. Schimper in 1898.
+In his classic 844‑page Plant Geography Upon a Physiological Basis, referring to Mediterranean climatic regions (there are five worldwide), he wrote: “The mild temperate districts with winter rain and prolonged summer drought are the home of evergreen xerophilous (dry‑loving) woody plants, which, owing to the stiffness of their thick, leathery leaves, may be termed sclerophyllous woody plants.”

 World map showing the Mediterranean-type climates.
 From Rundel and Pompelli.